rroyd/RandomJS/README.md

             is placed.
             If a monster reaches you, you get one less life and lose a point.
           The goal is to get as many coins as you can.
+Coding time: Approx. 24 hours
 # 2. Score Keeper
 A tool to keep track of each player's score in a ping pong game.
+Coding time: 1 hour
 # 3. Random Color Picker
 Picks a random color and displays it's rgb on the screen and displays the color.
+Coding time: 10 minutes
 # 4. StopWatch
 Simple stopwatch to keep track of how much time has past.
+Coding time: 1.5 hours
+# 5. Simple To Do List
+Simple to do list with a cool UX...
+Coding time: 3 hours

 # .....More to be added....